rvp47/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard-Analysis

 ## Overview
-Pewlett Hackard's management wants to gain insight into the potential impact of the "silver tsunami" will have on the company as employees approach retirement age.
-This analysis invoves determining the number of retiring employees by title and the number of employees who are eligible to participate in the company's mentorship program. .
-It is important to note that employees are considered to be of retirement age if they were born between January, 1 1952 and December 31, 1955.
+Pewlett Hackard's management wants to gain insight into the potential impact that the "silver tsunami" will have on the company as employees approach retirement age.
+This analysis invoves determining the number of retiring employees by title and the number of employees who are eligible to participate in the company's mentorship program.
+It is important to note that employees are considered to be of retirement age if they were born between January 1, 1952 and December 31, 1955.

 ## Results